jamiebeach/Engineering-Learning-2022/log.md

+### 2022-02-22
+- Spent a couple hours going through az104 questions on one of the question sites.
+- At work helped solve an issue in Azure related to security roles for Databricks that the team had been dealing with for a number of months.
+- Watched more of the Savill cram video
+- Pushed out the exam another week.

 ### 2022-02-21
 - Amazing study cram video from Youtube by John Savill: https://www.youtube.com/watch?v=VOod_VNgdJk&t=2775s
 - Got through an hour of this video.